-Ongoing training and education are essential to ensuring that school staff understand their roles and responsibilities and develop their capacity to effectively address child school wellbeing matters
+Ongoing training and education are essential to ensuring that school staff understand their roles and responsibilities and develop their capacity to effectively address child safety and wellbeing matters.

 In addition to the child safety and wellbeing induction, our school staff will participate in a range of training and professional learning to equip them with the skills and knowledge necessary to maintain a child safe environment.